 If the controller issues any holding instructions, you are required to read back the holding instructions word for word.

-An example of a request to enter the movement area is as follows:

-You: "Tampa Ground, Airport 6, request permission to enter the movement area at Taxiway Victor 2 and proceed north on Whiskey.
-Will give way to all aircraft and remain clear of all runways."
-Ground: "Airport 6, Tampa Ground, proceed as requested."
-You: "Airport 6, proceeding north on Taxiway Whiskey."

-An example of a request to cross runway 19L at Taxiway Charlie 1 is as follows:

-You: "Tampa Ground, Airport 25 at Taxiway Charlie 1, request to cross Runway 19L."
-Ground: "Airport 25, hold short Runway 19 Left at Taxiway Charlie 1, landing traffic."
-You: "Holding short Runway 19 Left at Taxiway Charlie 1, Airport 30."

-When you have completed driving on the movement area and are clear of ALL, runways and taxiways, report "(vehicle identifier) clear of the movement area" to the ground controller.
+An example of a request to enter the movement area is as follows: Operator: "Tampa Ground, Ops 6, request permission to enter the movement area at Taxiway Victor 2 and proceed north on Whiskey.
+Will give way to all aircraft and hold short of all runways."
+Ground: "Ops 6, Tampa Ground, proceed as requested."
+Operator: "Ops 6, proceeding as requested."
+An example of a request to cross runway 19L at Taxiway Charlie 1 is as follows: Operator: "Tampa Ground, Maintenance 25 at Taxiway Charlie 1, request to cross Runway 19 Left."
+Ground: "Maintenance 25, hold short Runway 19 Left at Taxiway Charlie 1, landing traffic."
+Operator: "Holding short Runway 19 Left at Taxiway Charlie 1, Maintenance 25."
+When you have completed driving on the movement area and are clear of ALL, runways and taxiways, report "(vehicle identifier) off of the movement area" to the ground controller.

-Light Gun Signals

-Air traffic controllers have a backup system for communicating with pilots and ground vehicle operators if a radio fails while on a runway or taxiway.
+Light Gun Signals Air traffic controllers have a backup system for communicating with pilots and ground vehicle operators if a radio fails while on a runway or taxiway.
 If possible, you should try to exit the area without crossing any runways.
 Many areas on the airfield allow access to a service road.
 If it is not possible to exit the area without entering a taxiway or runway, try to contact Airport Operations by either cell phone or radio.
 Airport Operations will either obtain and relay a clearance from ATCT or will respond to escort the vehicle and/or personnel off the airfield.

-If unable to receive help via cell phone or Authority radio, turn vehicle towards the tower, start flashing headlights and the controller will signal instructions using a color coded spot light, known as a light gun.
+If unable to receive help via cell phone or Authority radio, turn the vehicle towards the tower, start flashing headlights, and the controller will signal instructions using a color-coded spotlight, known as a light gun.
 Be Patient!
 Even a failed radio is not an excuse for proceeding without proper clearance.
 Light gun signals are to be interpreted as follows: